mrperrytpx/robina/README.md

 I learned how to dynamically import big javascript bundles to improve the website's performance.

-I learned how to replicate Discord's messaging by using a queue which only sends one message request at a time.
+I learned how to replicate Discord's messaging by using an asynchronous queue.